StuartCox3107/street-art-at-home/README.md

 - [Gitpod](https://www.gitpod.io/) IDE used to code, opens in same tab, press back to return
 - [GitHub](https://github.com/) To host the repositories for this project, opens in same tab, press back to return
 - [Balsamiq](https://balsamiq.com/) used to design wireframes, opens in same tab, press back to return
-- [Django](https://www.djangoproject.com/) as the database storemain framework used, opens in same tab, press back to return
+- [Django](https://www.djangoproject.com/) used as the framework to create the app and the template language
 - [Coolors](https://coolors.co/) used for colour palette, opens in same tab, press back to return
 - [Bootstrap](https://getbootstrap.com/) front-end framework used, opens in same tab, press back to return
 - [Hover.css](https://ianlunn.github.io/Hover/) used to add button hover effect , opens in same tab, press back to return